 Future Generations VCT must comply with VCT legislation set out by HMRC.
-A key requirement is to maintain at least an 80% qualifying investment level by 1 July 2024.
-The target is for this to be above 90%.
+A key requirement is to achieve and then maintain at least an 80% qualifying investment level by 1 July 2024.
+The target is for this to be 80-90%.
 In addition, at least 30% of all new funds raised will need to be invested in qualifying holdings within 12 months of the end of the accounting period in which the VCT issued the shares.
+The Company is on target to comply with these requirements.